United States involvement in regime change: 1956–1957: Syria

 In 1956, Operation Straggle was a failed coup plot against Nasserist civilian politician Sabri al-Asali.
 The CIA made plans for a coup for late October 1956 to topple the Syrian government.
 The plan entailed takeover by the Syrian military of key cities and border crossings.
-The plan was postponed when Israel invaded Egypt in October 1956 and U.S. planners thought their operation would be unsuccessful at a time when the Arab world is fighting "Israeli aggression."
+The plan was postponed when Israel invaded Egypt in October 1956 and U.S. planners thought their operation would be unsuccessful at a time when the Arab world is fighting "Israeli aggression".
 The operation was uncovered and American plotters had to flee the country.

 In 1957, Operation Wappen was a second coup plan against Syria, planned by the CIA's Kermit Roosevelt Jr. It called for assassination of key senior Syrian officials, staged military incidents on the Syrian border to be blamed on Syria and then to be used as pretext for invasion by Iraqi and Jordanian troops, an intense U.S. propaganda campaign targeting the Syrian population, and "sabotage, national conspiracies and various strong-arm activities" to be blamed on Damascus.
 This operation failed when Syrian military officers paid off with millions of dollars in bribes to carry out the coup revealed the plot to Syrian intelligence.
 The U.S. Department of State denied accusation of a coup attempt and along with US media accused Syria of being a "satellite" of the USSR.

 There was also a third plan in 1957, called "The Preferred Plan".
 Alongside Britain's MI6, the CIA planned to support and arm several uprisings.
 However, this plan was never carried out.

 1957–1959: Indonesia

 Starting in 1957, Eisenhower ordered the CIA to overthrow Sukarno.
 The CIA supported the failed Permesta Rebellion by rebel Indonesian military officers in February 1958.
-CIA pilots, such as Allen Lawrence Pope, piloted planes operated by CIA front organization Civil Air Transport (CAT) that bombed civilian and military targets in Indonesia.
+CIA pilots, such as Allen Lawrence Pope, piloted planes operated by a CIA front organization, the Civil Air Transport (CAT), which bombed civilian and military targets in Indonesia.
 The CIA instructed CAT pilots to target commercial shipping in order to frighten foreign merchant ships away from Indonesian waters, thereby weakening the Indonesian economy and thus destabilizing the government of Indonesia.
 The CIA aerial bombardment resulted in the sinking of several commercial ships and the bombing of a marketplace that killed many civilians.
 Pope was shot down and captured on 18 May 1958, revealing U.S. involvement, which Eisenhower publicly denied at the time.
 The rebellion was ultimately defeated by 1961.